Top 10 Safest Banks in Asia

 Export-Import Bank of Korea

-The Export-Import Bank (KEXIM) is a well-capitalized, government-funded institution that offers export credit guarantees, loans, and other services to Korean companies.
+The Export-Import Bank (KEXIM) is a well-capitalized, secure, government-funded institution that offers export credit guarantees, loans, and other services to Korean companies.

 KEXIM also provides financial advice to companies looking to expand their business abroad.
 Its mission is to promote the development of international trade and foreign investments in Korea through its various services.